Thibodaux massacre: Attacks

 Parish District Judge Taylor Beattie, who owned Orange Grove Plantation and was a member of the LPSA, announced the formation of a "Peace and Order Committee" in Thibodaux.
-He declared martial law, and recruited 300 white men for his committee to serve as a paramilitary group.
+He declared martial law and recruited 300 white men for his committee to serve as a paramilitary group.
 He ordered blacks within the city limits to show passes to enter or leave.
 Like many top-ranking white state officials, Beattie was an ex-Confederate and former slaveholder.
 He was a former member of the Knights of the White Camelia, a group that had worked to suppress and intimidate black voters during Reconstruction.

-On Monday, November 21, two black men had been shot—a man named Watson died, and a second man, Morris Page, was wounded.
-Judge Beattie ordered the paramilitary to close the entrances to the city on the morning of November 22 and stand guard.
+On November 21 two black men were shot—a man named Watson died, and a second man, Morris Page, was wounded.
+Beattie ordered the paramilitary to close the entrances to the city on the morning of November 22 and stand guard.
 Someone fired from ambush on two of the pickets, John G. Gorman and Henry Molaison, seriously wounding both.
-An eyewitness, another guard, described the initial attack on Gorman:
+An eyewitness, another guard, describes the initial attack on Gorman:

 We were fired upon while seated at a camp fire except [for] Mr. Gorman[,] [who] was standing at [it].
 This firing came from ambush in a corn field opposite.
 When the shot was fired Gorman threw up his right hand to his forehead, said ["B]oys, I am severely wounded.
 I am bleeding from the eyes and mouth.["] I then helped Mr. Gorman to home [and] had been gone but a short distance when I heard the second shot fired which I think came from ambush.
 This was followed by 5 or 6 shots which sounded like shots from a rifle.
 The 1st shot fired which hit Mr. Gorman sounded as a shot from a shot gun.

 Molaison was shot shortly after Gorman.
 According to another eyewitness, a white resident of the neighborhood: